message/iata/TZ.md

-Published 01.07.2021
+Published 21.09.2021
-1. Flights from India are suspended.
-- This does not apply to humanitarian, medevac or repatriation flights.
-2. Passengers arriving from India on humanitarian, medevac or repatriation flights are subject to quarantine for 14 days at their own expense.
+1. Passengers and airline crew must complete the "Traveler's Surveillance Form" for Tanzania at <a href="https://afyamsafiri.moh.go.tz/">https://afyamsafiri.moh.go.tz/</a> and for Zanzibar at <a href="https://healthtravelznz.mohz.go.tz">https://healthtravelznz.mohz.go.tz</a> at most 24 hours before arrival.
-3. Passengers and airline crew must have a negative COVID-19 RT-PCR test taken at most 72 hours before arrival.
+2. Passengers must have a negative COVID-19 RT-PCR test taken at most 96 hours before departure from the first embarkation point.
-- This does not apply to passengers younger than 5 years.
+- This does not apply to passengers who are 5 years or younger.
-4. Passengers arriving from Brazil, Congo (Dem.
-Rep.), India, Indonesia, Peru, Philippines, South Africa, USA, Uganda or United Kingdom are subject to a COVID-19 antigen test upon arrival at their own expense.
+3. Passengers who in the past 14 days have been in or transited through Congo (Dem.
+Rep.), Egypt, France, India, Malawi, Rwanda, South Africa, Uganda, United Kingdom or USA are subject to a COVID-19 antigen test upon arrival at their own expense.
-5. Passengers must complete a "Traveler's Surveillance Form" and present it to the Port Health Authorities upon arrival.
-6. Passengers and airline crew are subject to medical screening.
+- This does not apply to passengers who are 5 years or younger.